 Zimbabwe re-opened its major airports to International and Regional passenger flights on 1 October 2020, with domestic services having already resumed earlier in September.
+As of the 2nd January 2021, all major airports remain open for travellers.

 There are limited domestic and International flights at this stage and schedules are changing on a daily basis so we recommend checking with the airlines for the most up-to-date information.